danielshervheim/unity-core-utils/README.md

 # unity-core
 A collection of common Unity scripts and extensions I've found myself continually rewriting.

+TODO: write more details about how each of these works.

 ## Application Utilities

-Exposes a setter for common `Application.<property>` properties, so they can be set by the event system (Buttons, Toggles, etc).
+Exposes a setter for common `UnityEngine.Application` properties, so they can be set by the event system (Buttons, Toggles, etc).

 - `OpenURL`
 - `Quiter`